shridharshini8524/Counter_4bit_up-down/README.md

   To write a verilog code for 4bit up/down counter and verify the functionality using Test bench.

-Tools used for ASIC Flow:
+Tools used for ASIC Flow: s

   nclaunch- Used for Functional Simulation